Saudi-led coalition in Yemen requests end to US refueling

-DUBAI, United Arab Emirates (AP) — The Saudi-led coalition fighting in Yemen says it has “requested cessation of inflight refueling” by the U.S. for its fighter jets.
+DUBAI, United Arab Emirates (AP) — The Saudi-led coalition fighting in Yemen said early Saturday it had “requested cessation of inflight refueling” by the U.S. for its fighter jets after American officials said they would stop the operations amid growing anger over civilian casualties from the kingdom’s airstrikes.

-The announcement early Saturday comes as officials in President Donald Trump’s administration earlier said the Pentagon was moving to stop refueling Saudi aircraft fighting the Shiite rebels known as Houthis in Yemen.
+The decision by Americans to pull out also comes amid outrage by U.S. lawmakers from both political parties over the Oct.
+2 slaying of Washington Post columnist Jamal Khashoggi at the Saudi Consulate in Istanbul.

-The statement on the state-run Saudi Press Agency did not acknowledge the American move.
-U.S. officials earlier said Saudi Arabia was already supplying 80 percent of its refueling.
+It wasn’t immediately clear what impact the U.S. withdrawal from air refueling operations would have.
+American officials earlier said Saudi forces now handled some 80 percent of their refueling operations, which crucially allow aircraft to fly longer sorties over possible targets and eases the pressure on quick strikes.

 Most Read Nation & World Stories